Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Background and preliminaries

-If the accumulated rounding errors are large, $\delta$ can be sufficient to conduct a successful attack (\eg for neural networks with many neurons).
+If the accumulated rounding errors are large, $\boldsymbol{\delta}$ can be sufficient to conduct a successful attack (\eg for neural networks with many neurons).
 For some attacks, the rounding errors we exploit are much smaller, such as linear models with fewer operations.
-To this end, we collect $N$ floating-point neighbors of $\delta$, which we treat as a seed.
-For each dimension $i$ of $\delta$, we collect $n$ floating points on the left and $n$ floating points on the right of $\delta_i$.
-(We provide the pseudo-code of Algorithm~\ref{alg:neighbor} in Appendix~\ref{app:pseudoalg}).) $\leftp(\delta_i)$ returns the floating-point value before $\delta_i$, and $\rightp(\delta_i)$ returns the floating-point value after.
-The result is a matrix $\candidates$ of dimension $D \times 2n $.
-We then create $\delta$-$\neighb$ set of $N$ perturbations, where each perturbation $\delta'$ is created as follows.
-For each dimension $i$ of $\delta'$ we sample $\candidates[i]$ uniformly at random.
-(For example, a neighbor of $[1.0, 1.0]$ can be $[0.9999999999999999, 1.0000000000000002]$.)
-For each neighbor $\delta'$ we test if $x+ \delta'$ (clipped and rescaled to be within the domain) leads to an adversarial example that is certified (\ie $\|\delta'\| \le \tilde{R}$) and return it as an attack example.
+Hence, we create $N$ floating-point neighbors of~$\boldsymbol{\delta}$ {to explore more possibilities of robustness violations close to the decision boundary due to rounding errors}.
+At a high level, each neighbor $\boldsymbol{\delta'}$ is constructed by using $\boldsymbol{\delta}$ as a seed and then, for each dimension, replacing the original value with a {neighboring} floating point that is either larger or smaller than it.
+For example, a neighbor of $[1.0, 1.0]$ can be $[0.9999999999999999, 1.0000000000000002]$.
+We provide the pseudo-code of {the neighbors sampling} procedure in~Algorithm~\ref{alg:neighbor}.
+We call this algorithm $\Neighbor$.
+The result is a set of $N$ neighboring perturbations.
+Then for each neighbor $\boldsymbol{\delta}'$ we test if $\mathbf{x}+ \boldsymbol{\delta}'$ leads to an adversarial example {(\ie flips the classifier's prediction)} that is certified (\ie $\|\boldsymbol{\delta}'\| \le \tilde{R}$ in the weak threat model, or $\overline{\|\boldsymbol{\delta}'\|} \le \tilde{R}$ in the strong threat model).